 Our whole existence involves decision making on one level or another.
 On the physical side, for every movement that we make, a decision has to be made as to which direction, or how much weight, or when, can that arm or leg move.
 That is why people whose Gall Bladder is not functioning correctly might show signs of movement disabilities or stiffness of the joints.
 Obviously, decision making is more evident in a Mind situation and without this Official functioning to its best capability, the person will stagnate and be unable to make any decisions – they will flounder without any direction or purpose.
 They may also resort to being very judgmental about others, they will have a fixed idea of how they think things should be and there is no room for reason or discussion over the matter.

-Western medicine sometimes removes the Gall Bladder in cases of disease and the patient can live a normal healthy life, but if that is the case why do we have the organ in the first place?
+Western medicine sometimes removes the Gall Bladder in cases of disease and the patient can live a normal healthy life, but if that is the case, why do we have the organ in the first place?
 From this perspective, the Gall Bladder carries out the function of storing bile, which it regulates to the Small Intestine.
-Without the Gall Bladder the bile still flows to the Small Intestine, but in more of a drip-feed manner, rather than a regulated flow.
-Personally, I think I will try to retain my Gall Bladder.
-This decision follows what I, and medical doctors, considered to be a recent Gall Bladder issue.
-I had been experiencing some considerable pain under my ribs in the area of the Gall Bladder and after some treatment with acupuncture and adjustments to my diet I paid a visit to the doctor.
-They agreed with the diagnosis and I was sent for various scans and tests.
-The curious thing was that during the whole time I was suffering with the pain, my decision making process had gone to pieces; a ‘headless chicken’ comes to mind I could not make a decisive decision about anything.
+Without the Gall Bladder, the bile still flows to the Small Intestine but in more of a drip-feed manner, rather than a regulated flow.
+I think I will try to retain my Gall Bladder.
+This decision follows what I and medical doctors, considered to be a recent Gall Bladder issue.
+I had been experiencing some considerable pain under my ribs in the area of the Gall Bladder, and after some treatment with acupuncture and adjustments to my diet, I paid a visit to the doctor.
+They agreed with the diagnosis, and they sent me for various scans and tests.
+The curious thing was that during the whole time I was suffering from the pain, my decision-making process had gone to pieces; a ‘headless chicken’ comes to mind I could not make a decisive decision about anything.

-Following the scans and regular acupuncture, my Gall Bladder had settled down and I felt quite strongly that, given the choice, I would not want to part with mine and face a life of indecisiveness.
+Following the scans and regular acupuncture, my Gall Bladder had settled down, and I felt quite strongly that, given a choice, I would not want to part with mine and face a life of indecisiveness.

 Herrmann, C-M. (2000) The Five Elements Volume I: The Movement of Life Through Body, Mind and Spirit.
 Coventry: Paul Coughlin Ltd.